 #WritingCommunity,

 You are invited to #LineByLineTime, A Mini-Critique Hour hosted by @graestonewriter on Twitter.
-The group meets Wednesdays at 9 pm Eastern.
+The group meets on Wednesdays at 9 pm Eastern.

 In the movie Gore Vidal’s Lincoln, the president “runs the lines” of The Gettysburg Address with his aides, saying, “I have a short short short speech, which I will try out on the chickens, as the farmer said.”